 If a pattern collection isn’t your thing and you’d rather have a landscape or Chinoiserie-type background, then the idea of covering the whole back panel with the fabric is ideal.

-While a smaller size bookshelf will benefit from more delicate patterns, a large-volume bookshelf with shelves that are spaced further apart will really look stunning with these prints featuring landscapes, birds, and branches.
+While a smaller bookshelf will benefit from more delicate patterns, a large-volume one with shelves spaced further apart will look stunning, with these prints featuring landscapes, birds, and branches.

 Simple Floral Print Fabric Shelf Backing

-In children’s rooms, it’s better to go big or go really understated.
+It’s better to go big or understated in children’s rooms.
 For a seriously understated look that works well on a child’s bookshelf, consider a simple repeating floral fabric in muted tones.

-I love this idea of a simple linear floral design added to the whole of the shelf backing.
-It’s quick, easy, and very neat for bookshelves that are often loaded with bright books and stationery.
+I love this idea of a simple linear floral design added to the shelf backing.
+It’s quick, easy, and very neat for bookshelves often loaded with bright books and stationery.

 Novelty Display Shelving with Fabric Backing